fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/custom-range-selector.md

 }
 ```

 ## Behavior with data binning

 The Custom Range Selector displays a complete time spread when binning is defined in time units, this provides users with a better understanding and details at first glance.

 ![crs spread sample](/images/crs_spread.png)

+Zoom or pan the following example and notice binning values appearing in the custom range selector:

 {% embed_ftChart fusiontime-crs-label %}